December 14, 2020

 Symfony can be a strong option if you care about modularity.
 You can just use the components you want instead of a full library, which can make this the best PHP framework if you only need a little help.

-A lot of people refer to Zend as a ‘glue’ framework, which is a way of referring to its component-based nature.
-Zend is an object-oriented, MVC-based framework that enables you to load only the components you want as individual libraries.
+People often refer to Laminas Projects, previously Zend, as a ‘glue’ framework, which is a way of referring to its component-based nature.
+Laminas Projects is an object-oriented, MVC-based framework that enables you to load only the components you want as individual libraries.

-However, there are a few downsides to using Zend.
+However, there are a few downsides to using Laminas Projects.
 The platform is fairly complex to pick up, for example.
-In our experience, if you’re moving from a tool such as Laravel to Zend, the jump can be quite challenging, and it can be somewhat intimidating if it’s your first framework.
-Still, Zend can be the best PHP framework if you have development experience and you like object-oriented coding.
+In our experience, if you’re moving from a tool such as Laravel to Laminas Projects, the jump can be quite challenging, and it can be somewhat intimidating if it’s your first framework.
+Still, Laminas Projects can be the best PHP framework if you have development experience and you like object-oriented coding.

 Phalcon is a bit of an oddity when it comes to PHP frameworks.
 Its source code is written in C, so it’s basically a C extension of PHP.
 This sounds odd, but in practice, it results in one of the fastest frameworks we’ve had the pleasure of using.